Did you know that there are actually two coat varieties in the German Shepherd dog breed? They are Long Haired and Short Haired German Shepherds.

 Sable Short Haired German Shepherd

-Short Hair Sable German Shepherds seem like a blend of several shades of gold and cream.
+Short hair Sable German Shepherds seem like a blend of several shades of gold and cream with black tips.

 Short Haired Sable German Shepherd puppies can also have a brown color mixed in, but there should be no black patches on the fur.